jamie-brannan/hundred-days-swift/ch16__beaconsAndBombs/d077__notes.md

 >
 > * Finally, it needs to update the slice shape paths so they get drawn using their designs – i.e., line width and color.
 >
 > To make this work, you're going to need to know that an SKShapeNode object has a property called path which describes the shape we want to draw.
 When it's nil, there's nothing to draw; when it's set to a valid path, that gets drawn with the SKShapeNode's settings.
-SKShapeNode expects you to use a data type called CGPath, but we can easily create that from a UIBezierPath.
+SKShapeNode expects you to use a data type called CGPath, but we can easily create that from a `UIBezierPath`.
 >
-> Drawing a complex path using UIBezierPath is a cinch: we'll use its move(to:) method to position the start of our lines, then loop through our activeSlicePoints array and call the path's addLine(to:) method for each point.
+> Drawing a complex path using `UIBezierPath` is a cinch: we'll use its move(to:) method to position the start of our lines, then loop through our activeSlicePoints array and call the path's addLine(to:) method for each point.
 >
 > To stop the array storing more than 12 slice points, we’re going new method called removeFirst(), which lets us remove a certain number of items from the start of an array.
 In this case we know we want at most 12, so we can subtract 12 from our current count to see how many excess we have, and pass that to removeFirst().
 >